Special Types of SSL Certificates

 A web server authentication certificate is the normal type of certificate that is issued to secure web site traffic or other data connections.
 This is generally what people refer to when they use the term SSL certificate.
 All certificates listed in the SSL Certificate Wizard are web server authentication certificates.
 Although their primary use is to secure web servers, they can sometimes be used to secure email servers, file transfers, and other data connections.

 A Unified Communications certificate is a type of web server authentication certificate that secures multiple domain names.
 It was originally used to secure Unified Communications products such as Live Communications Server and Exchange Server 2007 but it is now used to secure any server that has multiple domain names so it is also called a SAN (Subject Alternative Name) certificate.
 For example, you could secure www.domain.com, domain.com, mail.domain.com, autodiscover.server.local, etc. all in one certificate.
 Read our Unified Communications SSL Certificates page to learn more.

 A wildcard certificate can secure an unlimited number of first level sub domains on a single domain name.
 For example, you could get a wildcard certificate with *.yourdomain.com as the common name.
 This certificate would secure www.yourdomain.com, mail.yourdomain.com, secure.yourdomain.com, anything.yourdomain.com, etc...
 In other words, it will work on any sub-domain that replaces the wildcard character (*).

 An Extended Validation (EV) certificate is a new type of certificate that is designed to prevent phishing attacks.
-It requires extended validation of your business and authorization to order the certificate and can take a few days to a few weeks to receive.
-It provides even greater assurance to customers than high assurance certificates by making the address bar turn green.
+It requires extended validation of your business and authorization to order the certificate and can take several days to receive.
+It provides even greater assurance to customers than high assurance certificates by making the address bar turn green in some browsers.
 Learn more about EV Certificates and compare the cheapest ones.
+You can also receive an EV Multi-Domain SSL Certificate that covers multiple hostnames in one certificate.